Lentiviral Vectors (3rd Generation and above) Biological Agent Reference Sheet (BARS)

 Animal Vivarium Guidance

-Other Exposures: Wash with soap and water for 15 minutes (open wounds, sores, etc.) or a minimum of 20 seconds for areas with intact skin.
-See: responding to exposures.
+Other Exposures: Wash with soap and water for 15 minutes (open wounds, sores, chapped skin, etc.) or at least 5 minutes for areas with intact skin.

 Small Spills: Notify others working in the lab.
 Evacuate the area and allow 30 minutes for aerosols to settle.
-Don appropriate PPE.
-Cover area of the spill with paper towels and apply disinfectant, working from the perimeter toward the center.
-Allow 30 minutes of contact time before disposal and cleanup of spill materials.
-See spill cleanup.
+Don proper PPE.
+Cover the area of the spill with paper towels and apply disinfectant, working from the perimeter toward the center.
+Allow 30 minutes of contact time before disposal and cleanup of spilled materials.
+See: spill cleanup

 Large Spills: Request assistance from the EHS Spill Team by calling CUPD dispatch.
 Call 911 from a campus phone or 607-255-1111 from a mobile phone.